UPDATED FOR 2025. Lovefraud once received the following letter from a reader whom we’ll call “Edna”:

 Looking for reasons

-How do you do that?
-You ask yourself.
+Here’s the do it yourself version — you ask yourself questions.
 Your inner self, or higher self, knows the answer.
-You just need to ask, and listen.
+Just ask, and listen.

 You can do this as an exercise.
 Sit quietly with a pad of paper and a pen.
-Then ask yourself, “Why am I attracted to damaged men?”
+Then ask yourself, “Why am I compelled to fix and help?”
 A response will pop into your head.
 Write it down.
 Ask yourself the question again, and another response will pop into your head.
 Write it down.
 Keep doing this, and you’ll get a whole list of reasons.
 Some may not be useful.
 But one or two of them will reveal your core unhealthy beliefs.

 You can then explore those unhealthy beliefs further.
-Suppose one of your answers was, “I don’t deserve a healthy partner.”
-Ask yourself, “Why don’t I deserve a healthy partner?”
+Suppose one of your answers was, “I think people only want me for what I can do for them.”
+Ask yourself, “Why do I think people only want me for what I can do for them?”
 Again, write down the response.

 After a while, you may discover a whole list of beliefs that you didn’t know you had.